 Disabilities Support Services arranges for accommodations for students with documented disabilities so that they have equal access to programs and activities offered by the College.
 Accommodations may include readers, scribes, interpreters, notetakers, assistive listening systems, and adaptive computer equipment.
-Students with disabilities must provide current documentation and transferability as on-campus courses.
-For additional information, visit the Center for Distributed Education web site at http://www.chattanoogastate.edu/cde or e-mail CDE@chattanoogastate.edu.
-(423) 697-4408, 2592 or 1-800-207-8202 of their disability prior to receiving accommodations.
-Disabilities Support Services also assists students in linking to appropriate campus and community services, such as counseling, tutoring, registration assistance, financial aid, and Vocational Rehabilitation.
+Students with disabilities must provide current documentation of their disability resources include group and individual career counseling, career inventories and interpretations, a career library, workshops for people returning to college or enrolling for the first time; and support groups for various types of students.